ElenkaSan/Capstone_Project_2/README.md

 ## App Information
 ## Backend
 ### Data
-For this CP database that takes food-related information from the [SMHT](https://api)
+For this CP database that takes trip-related information from the [SMHT](https://api)

 ```sh
 DB schema: